You are here

 - Curricula vitae: Include condensed, two-page CVs for the graduate student and faculty collaborator.
 Extraneous pages will not be shown to the awards committee.

 - Project description: In no more than three pages (of images and/or text), the student describes the intellectual collaboration in terms of vision, roles, background, methods/sources, and ultimate product (co-authored article, exhibition, book, etc.).
-Text pages should be single-spaced, 11- or 12-point font with at least one-inch margins.
+Text pages should be single-spaced, 11- or 12-point font with one-inch margins.

 - Budget: Delineate how funds will be spent, specifying amounts for the following categories: award, equipment, travel.
 Funds must be split evenly between the collaborators, unless the faculty share is declined.
 Applicants are encouraged to seek matching funds from internal and external sources; however, they are not required to do so.
 If such funding has been procured, letters of support must be included.